ideawu/ssdb-docs/src/clients.md

 # Clients

+<div class="alert alert-info">SSDB supports Redis network protocol, you can use Redis clients to connect to a SSDB server and operate on it.
+But using SSDB client is the most efficient way.</div>

 There are clients for various languages distributed along with the SSDB source code, these are __official clients__.
 Still, there are many clients developped by many developers, also listed here.

 The recommended client(s) for a language are marked with a <span style="color: #cc3;">★</span>.